DIGITAL SME Essay competition

 b.
 All entries must be the original work of the entrant and must not infringe the rights of any other party.

 d.
-DIGITAL SME accepts no responsibility if entrants ignore these terms and conditions.
+DIGITAL SME accepts no responsibility for entries that fail to comply with these Terms and Conditions.